-Students dismissed or removed from clinical agencies at the request of the preceptor or contracting agency can be placed on probation for no less than one (1) month.
+Students dismissed or removed from clinical agencies at the request of the preceptor or contracting agency will be placed on probation for no less than one (1) month.
 Faculty will make every attempt to locate another suitable clinical practice site.
 Faculty will work with student to produce a plan of action for student to correct the behavior that led to dismissal.
 By the end of the probationary period student must demonstrate improvement or correction of the behavior that led to dismissal.
-If the student fails to improve or demonstrate correction of the behavior that led to removal, faculty will meet and based on course objectives will decide resolution up to and including course dismissal.
+If the student fails to improve or demonstrate correction of the behavior that led to removal, dismissal from the program can result.